Bake to the roots

 Instructions

-2. Preheat the oven to 350°F (180°C).
-Cut the dough log in roughly 40 slices and shape each slice into a ball first, then into a crescent/horn.
+2. Preheat the oven to 180°C (350°F).
+Cut the dough log into roughly 40 slices and shape each slice into a ball first, then into a crescent/horn.
 Place on a baking sheet lined with baking parchment.
 If you what the crescents to hold their shape a bit better, cool them another 20 minutes – if you don’t care, place them directly in the oven and bake for 12-14 minutes.
-Take out of the oven before the tips of the crescents start to get color.
-Let cool down for some time on the baking sheet until you can touch them without breaking.
+Take them out of the oven before the tips of the crescents start to get color.
+Let them cool down for some time on the baking sheet until you can touch them without breaking.

 3. Mix the sugar with confectioner’s sugar and vanilla sugar in a shallow bowl.
 Roll the slightly cooled Kipferl carefully in the sugar mix – they should be covered completely.
 Let cool completely on a wire rack.
 Store in an airtight tin box without any other Christmas cookies.